rishabhchauhan45/drinkit-project/README.md

 # 🍸 DrinkIt

-DrinkIt is a modern, full-stack alcohol and snacks delivery platform, designed with an architecture similar to Zomato/Swiggy but specifically tailored for alcohol delivery with built-in compliance and age verification systems
+DrinkIt is a modern, full-stack alcohol and snacks delivery platform, designed with an architecture similar to Zomato/Swiggy but specifically tailored for alcohol delivery with built-in compliance and age verification system

 ## 🚀 Tech Stack